syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Unmerge-Cells-in-Excel.md

 ---
-title: UnMerge Cells in Excel
+title: UnMerge Cells in Excel | Syncfusion
 description: This page shows how to unmerge cells in Excel.
 platform: file-formats
 control: XlsIO